MicrosoftDocs/memdocs/sccm/develop/core/servers/configure/how-to-configure-active-directory-user-discovery.md

 ms.collection: M365-identity-device-management
 ---
 # How to Configure Active Directory User Discovery
-In System Center Configuration Manager, you configure the Active Directory User Discovery settings by modifying the necessary site control file settings.
+In Configuration Manager, you configure the Active Directory User Discovery settings by modifying the necessary site control file settings.

 ### To configure Active Directory User Discovery